Interested In Booking A Cheap Business Or First Class Ticket To Singapore?

 Singapore Tour Options

 - DUCK tour – Experience this one-of-a-kind tour on both land and water via a genuine Vietnam War craft.
 The tour allows you to sightsee and take photos for about an hour while an English-speaking guide entertains you.
 Another tour option is the Hippo River Cruise on the Singapore River.
+Ticketing counters for this tour are available at Changi Airport Terminal 1,2, and 3.

 - Singapore River Safari – This river-themed zoo and aquarium in Singapore features freshwater attractions and river boat rides.
 The park houses over 6,000 animals.
 Take a leisurely walk through the park, exploring the Mississippi, Congo, Nile, Ganges, Mekong, and Yangtze rivers.
 Take a cruise along the perimeter of River Safari aboard the River Safari Cruise, or the Amazon River Quest, which features over 30 wildlife species from the Amazon River.
 Each cruise can accommodate 50 passengers and runs at 15-minute intervals from morning to evening daily.
+Some tour options often include complimentary airport transfers.

 Transportation in Singapore

 - Subway – The easiest, quickest, safest, and most comfortable way to get around Singapore is via the MRT subway system.
 It operates from 5:30am to midnight, with trains running every 2 to 3 minutes at peak times, and every 5 to 7 minutes at other times.
 The MRT runs underground in the city center, and aboveground near the suburbs.
 The 5 color-coded MRT lines are North–South (red), North–East (purple), East–West (green), Circle Line (yellow), and Downtown (blue).
 Pay with an EZ-Link fare card or a single-fare card, available at vending machines inside MRT stations.
+At the airport, the train station is a short walking distance from T2 and T3.

 - Taxi – Another convenient way to get around Singapore is by taxi due to cheap fares, clean cars, and English-speaking drivers.
 Look for taxi stands at all hotels, shopping malls, and public buildings.
 You can also hail a taxi from the side of the road.
 Keep in mind that during the morning and evening rush, the wait for a taxi can be very long, especially if it’s raining.
+For trips originating from the airport, there is a surcharge of $5 from 5pm until midnight and $3 at other times.

 - Rental Car – It’s not common for visitors to rent a car in Singapore because it’s not convenient.
 Local transportation is the best way to go because it’s reliable and affordable, and doesn’t require you to learn local driving rules.
 But if you need to rent a car, there are Avis counters in all Changi Airport terminals.